quibbble/go-quibbble/README.md

 curl --request POST 'http://localhost:8080/game/create' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "GameKey": "TicTacToe", // the name of the game "GameID": "example",    // the unique instance id "Teams": 2,             // the number of players "TurnLength": "60s",    // max time per turn, null for no timer
+    "GameKey": "Tic-Tac-Toe", // the name of the game "GameID": "example",    // the unique instance id "Teams": 2,             // the number of players "TurnLength": "60s",    // max time per turn, null for no timer